What It Cost To Live In Sioux Falls 50 Years Ago

 So what did it cost to live in our great city back in the 'old days'?
 What did your parents or grandparents pay for this, that, and the other thing?
 Did they have to stretch things out to get from payday to payday?
 Probably.

 If you're thinking Sioux Falls has grown a bit in the past half-century, you'd be right.
-There was something over 73,000 Sioux Falls-ites in those days compared to nearly 200,000 or so of us now.
-Sioux Falls has always been a village-to-town-to-city through the years.
+There was something over 73,000 Sioux Falls-ites in those days compared to over 200,000 of us now.

 And looking back to what things cost in the U.S. and Sioux Falls 50 years ago (that's the early 1970's) you might think things were, well, cheap.